Dason-IsopodOverseer/Java-Game/README.md

       BAA
       BAA

-It is reading each column and then printing it as a row.
+It is reading each column and then saving it as a row.
-Pls halp.
+But in the real game, it will be rendered correctly.